 Change in the day the menstrual cycle begins

 In order to transfer the day the menstruation begins to another day of the week, a woman should be advised to shorten the next break in taking dragees for as many days as she wants.
-The shorter the interval, the higher the risk that she will not have withdrawal bleeding and there will be spotting and breakthrough bleeding in the future during the second pack (as well as in the case when she would like to delay the onset of menstruation).
+The shorter the interval, the higher the risk that she will not have withdrawal bleeding and there will subsequently be spotting and breakthrough bleeding during the second pack (as well as in the case when she would like to delay the onset of menstruation).